heymichellemac/heymichellemac-hugo/content/blog/2022/03/best-books-for-creatives.md

 1. Cultivating a library of knowledge means you'll never have to start from a blank page.
 Creating becomes more enjoyable.
 2. By writing book notes in your own words you cement your understanding of what you've read.
 This will help you learn information more effectively.
-3. Creating a system that is organized for easy content retrieval will help you to achieve the "mind like water" that David Allen talks about in [Getting Things Done](/getting-things-done-david-allen/).
+3. Creating a system that is organized for easy content retrieval will help you to achieve the "mind like water" that David Allen talks about in Getting Things Done.

-Want to learn more: [here are my book notes](/how-to-take-smart-notes-sonke-ahrens/)